Two schedules S1 and S2 are said to be view equal if below conditions are satisfied :

 T1 T2 T3 ------------------- R(A) W(A) R(A) R(B)

-Transaction T2 is reading A form initial database.
+Transaction T2 is reading A from initial database.

 If Ti is reading A which is updated by Tj in S1 then in S2 also Ti should read A which is updated by Tj.